batect/batect/README.md

 There's also a [sample project](https://github.com/charleskorn/batect-sample) you can try, and some [tips and tricks](docs/TipsAndTricks.md) you might want to look at.

+:warning: Please note that Java 9 is not supported at the moment.
+Please see #1 for details.

 ## Why would I use this?

 Every application has a build environment - the tools and configuration needed to take the source code and produce an artifact